 The Digital Revolution – Circa 1950s

 Now we’re entering into more familiar territory.
-The 3rd Revolution is where we see the rise of electronics, telecommunications, and our beloved, all-important computer.
+The 3rd Industrial Revolution is where we see the rise of electronics, telecommunications, and our beloved, all-important computer.
 This is an era of space expeditions, research, biotechnology, and nuclear energy!

 The 2nd revolution moved all things analog, to digital.
 It brought forth most of what we know and still use today.
 Semiconductors, mainframe computing, personal computing, and the Internet.
 Hurrah for the Digital Revolution.

 The Age of Cutting Edge Technology – Circa…..Now!

 The first 3 Industrial Revolutions represented profound societal, economic, environmental, and technological changes, and brought us to where we are today.
 We have learned faster and efficient progression, and with fewer mistakes as in the past.

 This is an era of robots, artificial intelligence, genetic editing, 3d printing, and vertical farming.
 The technological advancements we are being introduced to in this Revolution will be the firm foundation on which all future societies will be built.

 The world in which our children and their children’s children will live and thrive is the one we are now currently building, one byte at a time.
 Therefore it is essential that we familiarize ourselves and adapt to these changes, as we will soon be obsolete if we do not.

 The age of Human-Machine Collaboration – Circa……real soon!